Triage States & Lifecycle

 Required scope

-Section titled “Required scope”Status changes require an API key with the triage:write scope.
+Section titled “Required scope”Triage endpoints accept either triage:write or the broader write scope.
 The read scope can view findings but not modify state.
 See API Keys.